 Enforcement of these rules shall be in accordance with Article VII, Section 6: Declarant and the Association shall have standing and authority on behalf of the Association to enforce in courts of competent jurisdiction the Planning Criteria and the decisions of the ARB.
-Should Declarant or the Association be required to enforce the provisions hereof by legal action, the reasonable attorneys' fees and legal assistants' fees and costs incurred, whether or not judicial proceedings are involved, including the attorneys' fees and costs incurred on appeal from judicial proceedings, shall be collectible from the violating Owner.
+Should Declarant or the Association be required to enforce the provisions hereof by applicable legal action, the reasonable attorneys' fees and legal assistants' fees and costs incurred, whether or not judicial proceedings are involved, including the attorneys' fees and costs incurred on appeal from judicial proceedings, shall be collectible from the violating Owner.
 In addition to any fining procedures or litigation, should any Owner fail to comply with the requirements hereof after thirty (30) days' written notice, the Association shall also have the right but not the obligation to enter upon the Owner's property, make such corrections or modifications as are necessary, or remove anything in violation of the provisions hereof or the Planning Criteria, and charge the cost thereof to the Owner as an individual assessment.
 Declarant and the Association, or their agents or employees, shall not be liable to the Owner or to any occupant or invitee of any Lot for any trespass or damages or injury to property or person for any action taken hereunder unless caused by gross negligence or intentional wrongdoing.

 Our HOA management company performs drive-through inspections in our community.
 Any maintenance issues that appear to need attention are noted and a letter will be sent to the homeowner informing them of the problem(s), and provided an opportunity to cure the violation without further enforcement action being taken.
 It is up to each homeowner to quickly correct the problem, or contact the management company with an approximate date of when the problem will be corrected (for example, your lawn has large dead patches and you intend to re-sod within 60-days).
-In the event the violation is not corrected by the deadline provided on the initial notice, or an extension for correction is not confirmed by the Association, Homeowners will receive a second letter from the Association's attorney indicating the potential levying of a fine, providing owners a chance to correct the violation and pay the Association's expense within a reasonable time to avoid eventual imposition of a fine that will require payment.
-In the event violations remain unresolved after this notice, Homeowners will receive a final letter from the Association's attorney which may lead to subsequent fine imposition by the Board and Fining Committee, and responsibility of all associated attorneys fees and costs of the Association.
-All homeowners are encouraged to maintain their property in South Fork III, which enhances the overall property value of individual homes and the community in general.
+In the event the violation is not corrected by the deadline provided on the initial notice, or an extension for correction is not confirmed by the Association, Homeowners will receive a second letter from the Association indicating a fine is being levied, and include date, time, and location of the fine hearing.
+If the violation is not cured by the time of the fine hearing, then the fine committee may determine to impose fines at \$100 a day up to a \$1,000 per violation.
+Upon voting to impose fines, the fine committee or the